amoldighe/amoldighe.github.io/_posts/2017-12-30-kvm-bridge-networking.md

     link/ether 52:54:00:d9:22:19 brd ff:ff:ff:ff:ff:ff
 ```

-You would notice vmbr0 is attached in your physical interface
+You would notice vmbr0 is attached to the physical interface ens3

 * The bridge interface will also reflect in brctl show